palankihiran/CourseProject/README.md

 ## Model Deployment

-We saved the trained TF-IDF vectorizer and the sentiment analysis model using the pickle library.
+I saved the trained TF-IDF vectorizer and the sentiment analysis model using the pickle library.
 This allows you to deploy the model and make predictions on new restaurant reviews.

 ## How to Make Predictions Using the Model